 After these matches have been generated, any shell function or command specified with the -F and -C options is invoked.
-When the command or function is invoked, the COMP_LINE, COMP_POINT, COMP_KEY, and COMP_TYPE variables are assigned values as described above under Shell Variables.
-If a shell function is being invoked, the COMP_WORDS and COMP_CWORD variables are also set.
-When the function or command is invoked, the first argument is the name of the command whose arguments are being completed, the second argument is the word being completed, and the third argument is the word preceding the word being completed on the current command line.
+When the command or function is invoked, the COMP\LINE, COMP\POINT, COMP\KEY, and COMP\TYPE variables are assigned values as described above under Shell Variables.
+If a shell function is being invoked, the COMP\WORDS and COMP\CWORD variables are also set.
+When the function or command is invoked, the first argument (\$1) is the name of the command whose arguments are being completed, the second argument (\$2) is the word being completed, and the third argument (\$3) is the word preceding the word being completed on the current command line.
 No filtering of the generated completions against the word being completed is performed; the function or command has complete freedom in generating the matches.

 Any function specified with $-\mathbf{F}$ is invoked first.
 The function may use any of the shell facilities, including the compgen builtin described below, to generate the matches.
-It must put the possible completions in the COMPREPLY array variable.
+It must put the possible completions in the COMPREPLY array variable, one per array element.